 Besides saving time, it can be nice not to have to go through the issue of lacing every day.
 With these tips, you’re able to make your life just a little bit simpler.
-At the end, who doesn’t want that kind of convenience?
+In the end, who doesn’t want that kind of convenience?